Nick Pivetta

 Nicholas John Carlo Pivetta (born February 14, 1993) is a Canadian professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
 He has previously played in MLB for the Philadelphia Phillies and Boston Red Sox.
 The Washington Nationals selected Pivetta in the fourth round of the 2013 MLB draft.
-He was traded to the Phillies during the 2015 season, and made his MLB debut with them in 2017.
+He was traded to the Phillies during the 2015 season and made his MLB debut with them in 2017.
+The Phillies traded him to the Red Sox in 2020, and he signed a four-year contract with the Padres in 2025.
+He pitched for Canada in the 2017 World Baseball Classic.

 Listed at 6 ft 5 in and 220 lb, he throws and bats right-handed.

 Career

 Amateur career

 Pivetta was born in Victoria, British Columbia, Canada.
 He attended Lambrick Park Secondary School in Saanich, British Columbia.
 He missed pitching his senior year in high school due to an ulnar collateral ligament injury in his right elbow.
-He was a member of the Canadian Junior National Team from 2009–12, pitching in the 2010 18U World Championship.
+He was a member of the Canada junior national team from 2009–12, pitching in the 2010 18U World Championship.

 He attended New Mexico Junior College where he played for the Thunderbirds on a baseball scholarship, and graduated in 2013.
 In his first season, he had a 4–1 win–loss record with a 4.83 earned run average (ERA) in 54 innings pitched.
 As a sophomore in 2013, he was 9–2 with a 3.36 ERA, had a .235 batting average against, and pitched six complete games.
-Baseball America named him the 6th-best junior college prospect in 2013, and Perfect Game USA ranked him the 3rd-best junior college prospect, as his fastball reached as high as 97 mph.
+Baseball America named him the sixth-best junior college prospect in 2013, and Perfect Game USA ranked him the third-best junior college prospect, as his fastball reached as high as 97 mph.
 He played youth baseball for the Victoria Eagles of the British Columbia Premier Baseball League, and collegiate summer baseball for the Victoria HarbourCats of the West Coast League.

 Washington Nationals

-The Washington Nationals selected Pivetta in the fourth round of the 2013 MLB draft out of New Mexico Junior College.
+The Washington Nationals selected Pivetta in the fourth round of the 2013 MLB draft.
 He signed with the Nationals for $364,300, and made his professional debut with the Gulf Coast Nationals of the Rookie Gulf Coast League.
-He ended the season with the Auburn Doubledays of the Class A- New York-Pennsylvania League.
+He ended the season with the Auburn Doubledays of the Class A New York-Pennsylvania League.
 In nine games (eight starts) between the two teams, he was 1–1 with a 2.91 ERA.

-Pivetta spent 2014 with the Class A Hagerstown Suns, where he was a South Atlantic League mid-season All-Star, the June 23 SAL Pitcher of the Week, and where his 13 wins were third in the SAL and tied for first among all Washington minor leaguers.
-He finished the season with a 13–8 record, 4.22 ERA, and 1.37 WHIP in 26 games (25 starts; tied for 7th in the league).
+Pivetta spent 2014 with the Class A Hagerstown Suns, where he was a South Atlantic League (SAL) mid-season All-Star, the June 23 SAL Pitcher of the Week, and where his 13 wins were third in the SAL and tied for first among all Washington minor leaguers.
+He finished the season with a 13–8 record, 4.22 ERA, and 1.37 WHIP in 26 games (25 starts; tied for seventh in the league).
 Following the season, Baseball America named him the 10th-best prospect in the Nationals' minor league system.

-In 2015, Pivetta was 7–4 with a 2.29 ERA for the Class A-Advanced Potomac Nationals, and was a Carolina League All Star.
+In 2015, Pivetta was 7–4 with a 2.29 ERA for the Class A-Advanced Potomac Nationals and was a Carolina League All Star.